Quick Search

 Width 5mm, Height 4mm

-Off Three Kings Islands, North Cape, Whangaroa and Ranfurly Bank, 20-622 metres
+Middlesex and King banks, Three Kings Islands, off Whangaroa, and Ranfurly Bank, from approx. 20-800 metres

 • Cyclopecten textus Dijkstra & Marshall, 2008